Newcastle Quayside Branch: History

 After nearly 59 years of service, the electric locomotives were retired in February 1964, and replaced by Class 03 diesel shunters, until the line itself was closed due to declining river traffic on 16 June 1969.
 One of the electric locomotives was preserved at the National Railway Museum in York.

-In the late-1970s, the northern portal of the one of the tunnels was removed during the construction of the Tyne and Wear Metro system.
+In the late-1970s, the northern portal of one of the tunnels was removed during the construction of the Tyne and Wear Metro system.
 The tunnels and cuttings were filled in around this time.